yugabyte/yugabyte-db/docs/content/1.1-beta/introduction/overview.md

 ## What makes YugaByte DB unique?

 YugaByte DB is a single operational database that brings together 3 must-have needs of user-facing cloud applications, namely ACID transactions, high performance and multi-region scalability.
 Monolithic SQL databases offer transactions and performance but do not have ability to scale across multi-regions.
 Distributed NoSQL databases offer performance and multi-region scalablility but give up on transactional guarantees.
+Additionally, it is built for the modern cloud native era and is completely open source both at the core and the API layer.

 ### 1. Transactional

 - [Distributed acid transactions](/explore/transactions/) that allow multi-row updates across any number of shards at any scale.

 - Transactional key-document [storage engine](/architecture/concepts/persistence/) that's backed by self-healing, strongly consistent [replication](/architecture/concepts/replication/).

 ### 2. High Performance